-Some audits may be conducted remotely in place of an on-site audit but restrictions apply.
+Some audits may be conducted remotely in place of an on-site audit, but restrictions apply.

-EXAMPLE: If an organization is certified to one or more Textile Exchange standards, or to GOTS, the initial audit may be conducted remotely.
+EXAMPLE: If an organization is certified to one or more Textile Exchange standards the initial audit may be conducted remotely.
 (This does not apply to GRS.)